Quaerite et invenietis — "Seek and you will find"

 of “statism,” or disappear from history altogether.

-cynicism and propaganda that autocrats and power-hungry politicians
+cynicism and propaganda that autocrats, power-hungry politicians

-• The damage that has been inflicted on America
+The damage that has been inflicted on America

 in recent years can be reversed.
 It will not be an easy or quick

-process, much of the corruption will take years to repair, some may take decades,
+process, much of the corruption will take years to repair,

 country by restoring freedom, the rule of law, equal application of